quantumdilley/SO-3-to-SU-2-/README.md

 The code is available in mathematica and python.

-In the python code, there are two functions for calculating the SU(2) from a given SO(3): get_su2_trminus1 and get_su2. get_su2 is for when the trace of the SO(3) matrix is not equal to -1. get_su2_trminus1 is for when the SO(3) matrix has trace equal to -1.
+In the python code, there are two functions for calculating the +1 phase SU(2) matrix from a given SO(3) matrix: get_su2_trminus1 and get_su2. get_su2 is for when the trace of the SO(3) matrix is not equal to -1. get_su2_trminus1 is for when the SO(3) matrix has trace equal to -1.